 Does ‘real’ poverty still exist in Britain?
 How do people differentiate between the supposed ‘deserving’ and ‘undeserving’ poor?
 Is there a culture of worklessness passed down generation to generation?
-Bringing together historical and contemporary material, Poverty Propaganda: Confronting the myths sheds new light on how poverty is understood in contemporary Britain.
+Bringing together historical and contemporary material, Poverty Propaganda: Exploring the myths sheds new light on how poverty is understood in contemporary Britain.

 Labour markets and ‘poor work’;